JakobStrozberg/JakobStrozberg/README.md

 ---

-Hey there, thanks for checking my github out!
-Heres an overview below.
+Thanks for checking my github out!
+Heres an overview of some stuff I have built.

 ## Stuff I have done.